hillaryychan/COMP6443/00_Getting-Started.md

 * Chrome: <https://developers.google.com/web/tools/chrome-devtools/>
 * Firefox: <https://developer.mozilla.org/son/docs/Tools>

-## Opening Account

-set value to "yes"
-set checked="true"

-Flag: `COMP6443{DEV_TOOL_WORKS_GREAT.ejUyMDk3NjA=.cbgOK5iYYlbPZ91vUQRigg==}`

 It is useful to create another user in your browser.
-If you dont want your browser to remember anything locally, Incognito doesn't store local history but does not hide your traffic.
+If you don't want your browser to remember anything locally, Incognito doesn't store local history but does not hide your traffic.
 Having a somewhat isolated environment for hacking is useful.

 ## Cookies